Messier 60: Characteristics

 M60 is an elliptical galaxy of type E1 1/2 (E1.5), although some sources class it as S0 - a lenticular galaxy.
 An E2 class indicates a flattening of 20%, which has a nearly round appearance.
 The isophotes of the galaxy are boxy in shape, rather than simple ellipses.
 The mass-to-light ratio is a near constant 9.5 in the V (visual) band of the UBV system.
 The galaxy has an effective radius of 128 arcsecond (translating, at its distance, to about 10 kpc), with an estimated mass of ~10^{12} within a threefold volume, of which nearly half is dark matter.
 The mass estimated from X-ray emission is 1.0±0.1×10^12 solar mass within 5 effective radii.

 Supermassive black hole

 At the center of M60 is a supermassive black hole (SMBH) of 4.5±1.0 billion solar masses, one of the largest ever found.
 It is currently inactive.
 X-ray emission from the galaxy shows a cavity created by jets emitted by the hole during past active periods, which correspond to weak radio lobes.
 The power needed to generate these features is in the range 6±–×10^41 erg·s^{−1} (ergs per second).

-Supernovae
+Supernova

+One supernova has been observed in Messier 60: